jarmokivekas/tuamk-thesis/doc/appendix-usrp-setup-notes.md

 # Calibrating IQ sample balance

-sun the command

 # Spectrum Sensing

-The gnu radio example have python script that can be used for simple monitoring:
+The gnu radio examples have python script that can be used for simple monitoring:

     ./usrp_spectrum_sense.py  791000000 821000000